East Coast Upgrade

 The £1.2bn upgrade plan is set to create capacity for up to 10,000 extra seats a day on long-distance services, it will also mean faster journeys and increased reliability for passengers.

 Some works have already taken place to get the line ready for the new trains that are in service or on order.
-Work is currently focused between Newark, Stevenage and London King’s Cross.
+Work is currently focused on Stevenage, Werrington and London King’s Cross.

 - Newark – Just north of Newark Northgate station the Nottingham to Lincoln railway crosses the East Coast Main Line.
 This junction (known as Newark flat crossing) was replaced on Saturday 24 and Sunday 25 August.

 - Stevenage – We’re building a new platform and track at Stevenage station so trains from the Hertford North line (known as the Hertford Loop) can terminate and go back towards London without using up capacity on the existing tracks.
 This will enable more services to run in future while improving resilience and reliability.
 You can find out more information here.

 - Werrington, North of Peterborough – We are building a new section of railway to go under the East Coast Main Line at Werrington so trains, particularly freight trains, can get to and from the line to Spalding (known as the Great North Great Eastern or GNGE).
 Once finished it will free up space on the East Coast Main Line for extra passenger services.
 You can find out more information here.